Hiking in Park City

 It’s no secret that Parkites love their dogs.
 You might have even heard us referred to as “Bark City.”
 Most of the time, though, pets must be on a leash while exploring the town.
 But every dog has its day, and there are a few designated areas around Park City where dogs can run, play, and experience the great outdoors without a leash in sight.
 One of our favorite off-leash areas is the Run-A-Muk dog park and trail.

-This enormous doggy playground is located in Kimball Junction, in the shadow of Utah Olympic Park.
-In fact, it is just on the other side of our very own Bear Hollow Village.
+This enormous doggy playground is located in Kimball Junction, in the shadow of Utah Olympic Park, on the other side of Bear Hollow Village.
 The trail is a leisurely loop around the highland scrub, aspens, and meadows surrounding Kimball Junction.

-The entire time, you’ll have a lovely view of Utah Olympic Park.
-While there is a small stream in the trail area, you will probably want to bring some water along to keep your pup hydrated.
-As you make your way around the circuit, your four-legged friend is free to do anything they like.
+You’ll have a lovely view of Utah Olympic Park the entire time.
+While there is a small stream in the trail area, you will probably want to bring some water to keep your pup hydrated.
+As you navigate the circuit, your four-legged friend can do anything they like.
 There are plenty of interesting smells to explore, trees to mark, and new friends to make.
 Your fur baby will have so much fun they’ll beg to come back again and again.

 Run-A-Muk Trail Area on BasicRecreation.com »

-Best Hike for an Easy Walk With the Kids: McPolin Nature Trail
+5. McPolin Nature Trail: Best Hike for an Easy Walk With the Kids

 McPolin Barn in Park City